gjbex/Best-practices-for-scientific-computing/docs/code_style.md

     a = np.sqrt(b)
 ```

-The second form is more idiomatc, but it will also substantially outperform
+The second form is more idiomatic, but it will also substantially outperform
 the first fragment.
 MATLAB users will be aware of this difference as well.